• About Me

 4. Toast & Yarn

-Toast & Yarn - Ethical Canadian Brands
+Toast & Yarn - Ethical Canadian Brands PIN IT

 Toast & Yarn produces heirloom-quality sweaters from responsibly sourced 100% merino wool, continuing a craft that has been traditionally practised by women for generations.
 Each sweater, taking around 10 hours to create, is an artful and easy addition to your wardrobe, handmade in luxurious, sustainable materials.
 Ten dollars from each purchase supports Sistering, a charity for at-risk women and trans people in Toronto.